Appeals court rules for Louisiana in fight over access to discounted drugs

 NEW ORLEANS — A federal appeals court has upheld Louisiana's restrictions against pharmaceutical companies who wanted to limit the number of drug stores that can offer discounted medicines.

-The 5th U.S. Circuit Court of Appeals on Monday said states possess the right to rule on public health and consumer protection issues, so Louisiana wasn't out of line when it sued two major drugmakers over access to discounted rugs.
+The 5th U.S. Circuit Court of Appeals on Monday said states possess the right to rule on public health and consumer protection issues, so Louisiana wasn't out of line when it sued two major drugmakers over access to discounted drugs.

 The 1992 Veterans Health Care Act said that, if drugmakers wanted to take part in Medicaid and Medicare Part B programs, they had to offer discounts on outpatient drugs to a group of "safety-net hospitals and clinics."
 The facilities included health centers, family planning projects, AIDS clinics, black lung clinics and other institutions serving low-income or uninsured patients.